evereux/flicket/FAQ.md

 1. Some actions within Flicket require elevated permission levels.
-If you require an action that requires elevated permissions you should raise a ticket and assign the ticket to the persons who have the required access.
+If you require an action that requires elevated permissions you should raise a ticket and assign the ticket to the persons who have the appropriate access.

 ## Departments